(20 ILCS 3930/4)

 designee, the Director of Corrections, the Director

-of State Police, the Director of Public Health, the Director of Children and Family Services, the Sheriff of Cook County, the
+of the Illinois State Police, the Director of Public Health, the Director of Children and Family Services, the Sheriff of Cook County, the

 State's Attorney of Cook County, the clerk of the circuit court of Cook